Generic Name: Amiodarone hydrochloride

 - have a slow heart rate with dizziness or lightheadedness, and you do not have an implanted pacemaker

-- are allergic to Amiodarone, iodine, or any of the other ingredients in Amiodarone hydrochloride tablets.
-See the end of this Medication Guide for a complete list of ingredients in Amiodarone hydrochloride tablets.
+- are allergic to Amiodarone, iodine, or any of the other ingredients in Amiodarone HCl tablets.
+See the end of this Medication Guide for a complete list of ingredients in Amiodarone HCl tablets.

 - have lung or breathing problems